 - CNY Amount= 70,300

-Now, Steve has $ 1,000 ready to be invested.
-He decides to invest in currencies.
+Now, Steve has $ 1,000, and he decides to invest in currenciesInvest In CurrenciesInvesting in currency means purchasing one currency while selling the other pair or leg.
+This is accomplished through the Foreign Exchange market, also known as Forex.
+Spot trading, forward trading, and future trading are the top three ways to invest in currency..
 He looks at the market trends and invests in the Chinese yuan expecting it to go up due to the news surrounding China’s economic growth.
 He assumes the Chinese Yuan to perform well in the long term and hence invests the remaining $ 1,000 in currency.

-The trade settles in 2 days and the account will be delivered with Chinese Yuan.
+The trade settles in 2 days, and the account will be delivered with the Chinese Yuan.

 - Unlike a spot trade, a futures contract gives the investor the obligation to buy or sell the financial security at a pre-agreed price and a future date.